smurphos/Window_Borders_Mint_19/README.md

 Please be aware my testing of these modified themes has been fairly limited.
 Feedback with screenshots of any issues is very welcome.

-Although these themes are aimed specifically as Mint 19 Cinnamon users, Mint 19 Mate users who wish to have a little more variety of window borders may also appreciate them.
+Although these themes are aimed specifically at Mint 19 Cinnamon users, Mint 19 Mate users who wish to have a little more variety of window borders may also appreciate them.

 ## Installation